fpsvogel/fpsvogel.com/src/_posts/2025-09-30-types-of-coding-challenges.md

 To many developers, "coding challenge" evokes technical interview trauma.

 But there are many kinds of coding challenges, not all of them dehumanizing.
-I've been making a list of of them over the past few years as I ran into new ones by happenstance, and I thought it would be fun to categorize them.
+I've been making a list of of them over the past few years, which I thought would be worth sharing.

 Language-specific examples are mostly for Ruby, JavaScript, and TypeScript, since those are what I'm most familiar with.

+[Skip below](#are-coding-challenges-worthwhile) if you want to see my take on whether coding challenges are a worthy time investment.

 ## Some types of coding challenges